AntonNarizhny/AntonNarizhny/README.md

 ### Hi, I'm Anton 👋
-I'm a developer who specializes in backend.
-I believe in the power of programming to transform and improve the lives of people around the world.
+I am a backend developer.
+I believe in the power of programming to change and improve the lives of people around the world.

-I want to create software that will help people solve their problems or make their life easier.
-Therefore, I'm attracted to the development of new software products, but I'm also not afraid of legacy projects, since they are already used by people and bring them benefits.
-I'm interested in working both in product companies and in outsourcing.
-My goal is to become a highly qualified specialist in order to benefit customers and people.
+I like to create software products that will help people solve their problems or make their life easier.

 <p align='center'>
    <a href="https://www.linkedin.com/in/anton-narizhny">